Matin Qaim

-Matin Qaim (born 20 December 1969, Mainz, Germany) is the Schlegel Professor of Agricultural Economics and Director at the Center for Development Research (ZEF) of the University of Bonn, Germany.
-His research focuses on issues of food security and sustainable development.
+Matin Qaim (born 20 December 1969, Mainz, Germany) is Schlegel Professor of Agricultural Economics and Director at the Center for Development Research (ZEF) of the University of Bonn, Germany.
+His research focuses on issues of food security, food system transformation, and sustainable development.

 Qaim was elected as a Member of the German National Academy of Sciences Leopoldina in 2018 and as a Fellow of the Agricultural & Applied Economics Association (AAEA) in 2019.
-In 2021 he became president-elect of the International Association of Agricultural Economists (IAAE) where he will succeed Uma Lele.
+In 2024, he became President of the International Association of Agricultural Economists (IAAE).

 Early life and education

 Matin Qaim earned his MSc from the University of Kiel in 1996 and his doctoral degree in agricultural economics from the University of Bonn in 2000.
 His doctoral supervisor was Joachim von Braun.
 Qaim did postdoctoral work at the University of California at Berkeley from 2001-2003.
 In 2003, he received his habilitation from the University of Bonn with his venia legendi in agricultural and development economics.